kenjyoung/mctx_learning_demo/README.md

 -s specifies the random seed.<br>

 ## Preliminary Results
-The following plots display running average return as a function of training steps on a simple Asterix like game which is implemented in jax in the file jax_environments.py.
-Note that this environment is stochastic, and the planner has access to the random key as part of the environment state which is not very realistic, but serves as a proof of concept.
-It should be straightforward to apply to other environments written in jax with a similar interface.
+The following plots display running average return as a function of training steps on a small 5x5 procedurally generated Maze environment (implemented as ProcMaze in jax_environments.py).
+Each time the environment is reset it builds a maze using randomized depth first search.
+The configuration used for this result is specified in config.json.
+It should be straightforward to apply to other environments written in jax with a similar interface, though given it uses MCTS with no chance nodes it is not really appropriate for environments with stochastic transitions (randomness in the initial state as in ProcMaze is ok).
 <img align="center" src="img/learning_curve.png" width=800>